Geometric approach to stable homotopy groups of spheres. I. The Hopf invariant: Introduction

 The proof of the Main Theorem is based on the principle of geometric control due to M.Hirsh, see Proposition $\ref{prop24}$.
-This proposition permits one to find within a cobordism class of immersions an immersion with additional properties of self-intersection manifold (see Propositions $\ref{prop22}$, $\ref{prop23}$).
-In this case we say that the immersion admits a cyclic or quaternionic structure (see Definitions $\ref{def15}$, $\ref{def16}$).
+This proposition permits one to find within a cobordism class of immersions an immersion with additional properties of self-intersection manifold.
+In this case we say that the immersion admits a cyclic or quaternionic structure (see Propositions $\ref{prop22}$, $\ref{prop23}$).

 We can deduce the following from the Main Theorem by standard arguments.